 Party or relevant jurisdiction European Union - UK (Northern Ireland) and Republic of Ireland (Loughs Agency is a statutory cross-border body).
-Title of project Development of conservation limits, pre-fishery abundance and 1 3 management of the Foyle salmon fishery Objective of research project To build upon the existing Foyle salmon management system, to develop it into a precautionary catch advice framework that fully takes account of biological data on stock abundance and which fulfils Brief description of research all the main requirements of the Precautionary Approach.
-To strengthen the basis of the existing in-season management system, project by revising the conservation requirements, estimating abundance of project cohorts before any fishing takes place and by providing explicit assessment of the uncertainties and risks involved in management decisions on safe levels of catches.
-Dates during which research October 2005-October 2008 took place Area in which research took Foyle area, Ireland place N/A Estimated number and weight of salmon retained IN/A Resources Estimated cost of the £125,000 over three years (£41,700 per annum) research project Staff £110,000 1 3 Equipment £15,000 (funded by Loughs Agency) Number of participating 10 scientists Name and e-mail address Dr. Patrick Boylan of coordinating scientist p.boylan@loughs-agency.org in charge of project Details of research N/A vessels, e.g. name, IVA registration, call sign and description of vessel Type and amount of gear N/A and other equipment used Details of any collaborating This is a collaborative project between Loughs Agency (ROI and N countries Ireland - cross-border Agency), AFBNI (N Ireland), Marine Institute (ROI), Institute National de la Recherche Agronomique (INRA) Summary of Findings: (France) and the University of Glasgow (Scotland) Summary of Findings.
-Preliminary models have been Preliminary models have been developed.
-Conclusions not yet available. • - · · · · · · · · · · · · · · · · · · ·
+Title of project Development of conservation limits, pre-fishery abundance and management of the Foyle salmon fishery Objective of research project To build upon the existing Foyle salmon management system, to develop it into a precautionary catch advice framework that fully takes account of biological data on stock abundance and which fulfils all the main requirements of the Precautionary Approach.
+Brief description of research To strengthen the basis of the existing in-season management project system, by revising the conservation requirements, estimating Feeder abundance of cohorts before any fishing takes place and by providing explicit assessment of the uncertainties and risks involved in management decisions on safe levels of catches.
+Dates during which research October 2005-October 2008 took place Area in which research took Foyle area, Ireland place Estimated number and N/A weight of salmon retained IV/A Resources Estimated cost of the £125,000 over three years (£41,700 per annum) research project Staff £110,000 1 3 Equipment £15,000 (funded by Loughs Agency) Number of participating 10 scientists Name and e-mail address Dr. Patrick Boylan of coordinating scientist in charge of project p.boylan@loughs-agency.org Details of research N/A vessels, e.g. name, 14/11 registration, call sign and description of vessel Type and amount of gear N/A and other equipment used Details of any collaborating This is a collaborative project between Loughs Agency (ROI and N countries Ireland - cross-border Agency), AFBNI (N Ireland), Marine Institute (ROI), Institute National de la Recherche Agronomique (INRA) (France) and the University of Glasgow (Scotland) Summary of Findings: (1 1111) (1 funce) and the officerously of offinger (beofund)